 This is a secured credit card, which means you’re going to need to put down a refundable security deposit when you’re approved.
 Your credit limit will be equal to the amount of your deposit.

 You’ll receive your security deposit back when or if you close out the card.
 Discover will also check your account and credit reports every 8 months for responsible credit behavior.
 If they like what they see, they may refund your security deposit.
 They’ll also graduate your account to the Discover it Chrome (Review), an unsecured version of this card.

 A minimum deposit of $200 is required.
 Your maximum credit limit will be determined by your credit history, along with your income and ability to pay.
 The maximum credit limit possible is $2,500.

 There’s no annual fee to pay, just the security deposit.
 You’ll get a 6-month balance transfer offer with this card, but we don’t recommend using this card for balance transfers.
 Check out our picks for the best balance transfer credit cards if you’re looking to move a balance away from an account with high interest.

 This card is pretty forgiving — there’s no penalty APR for paying late, and no fee for the first late payment.
 These are surprisingly good features to find on a secured card.

 The Discover it Secured Credit Card is one of the best secured cards available today.
 While most secured cards tend to come with penalties for having poor credit, this card actually has a number of benefits with no real penalties.

-The cash back and benefits you’ll have are actually very good, even compared to many non-secured cards.
+The cash back program is actually very good, even compared to many non-secured cards.
 The fact that Discover will double the cash back you earn after a year really puts this card over the top when it comes to the rewards.
-And the benefits cover a wide range of shopping and travel protections.
+But you won’t get much in the way of extra perks.